Skip to main content

 Invest In Your Professional Development

 Seek out and take advantage of opportunities to develop your skills and knowledge.
-Whether or not your organization provides financial resources for attending specialized conferences like agile conferences and training courses, there are many free webinars and events (both in-person and virtual) that you can attend to learn more about the latest trends and tools in project management.
+If your org provides budget for professional development, check out specialized conferences like agile conferences or training courses.
+If not, there are free webinars and events that you can attend to learn more about the latest trends and tools in project management.

 If you are looking to learn more about specific project management software tools beyond Microsoft Project, many vendors offer free trials that you can use to become familiar with the software.